ricardobcl/Dotted-Version-Vectors/README.md

 ## Intro

 We are presenting the **compact** version of the original [Dotted Version Vectors][paper dvv](DVV), which we call **Dotted Version Vector Set (DVVSet)**.
-Like its predecessor, DVVSet still accurately describes causality between conflicting values (values we cannot decide through their causal history, which one to keep), but now with a smaller representation, similar to Version Vectors in size.
+Like its predecessor, DVVSet still accurately describes causality between related or conflicting values (values that reflect concurrent updates and that must be all kept until a future reconciliation superseeds them), but now with a smaller representation, very similar to Version Vectors in size.

 Let's assume the scenario of a Distributed Key-Value Storage (Ex: Riak, Cassandra, etc), where we have clients, servers and we can write (**PUT**) and read (**GET**) values.
-We also want to track the causality information of these values.
+We also want to track the causality information of these values, so that causally descendent values replace older values and causally concurrent values are all kept.

-We can use DVVSet to keep values and their causal history together, with support for multiples conflicting values.
-One DVVSet has 1 value if there are no conflicts.
+We can use DVVSet to keep the values and their causal history together, with support for multiple conflicting (sibling) values.
+One DVVSet has 1 value (a single sibling) if there are no conflicts.
 Otherwise, it stores all conflicting values and their relevant causal information, all in a single DVVSet.
-Thus, this data structure encapsulates the process of *tracking*, *maintaining* and *reasoning* about values' causality.
+Thus, this data structure encapsulates the process of *tracking*, *maintaining* and *reasoning* about the values' causality.

 ## Why not Version Vectors (Vector Clocks)?

 First, [Version Vectors are not Vector Clocks][blog VV are not VC], both have similar structure but different semantics.
 In this context, the relevant mechanism is *Version Vectors (VV)*.

-Every key/value has an associated VV and sometimes conflicts arise, because values for the same key have conflicting VV (there isn't a single VV that dominates all others).
-Considering that we want to keep all conflicting values until something (a conflict resolution algorithm) or someone (the user) decides hot to reconcile.
-The question is: **How do we represent conflicts in the server?**
+Every key/value has an associated VV and sometimes conflicts arise, because values for the same key can reflect concurrent updates and thus have conflicting VVs (there isn't a single VV that dominates all others).
+Considering that we want to keep all conflicting values until something (a conflict resolution algorithm) or someone (the user) decides how to reconcile, the question is: **How do we represent conflicts in the server?**

 ### Client IDs vs Server IDs